Misterio77/nix-config/README.md

   - `layla`: My sweet sweet girl
 - `modules`: A few modules i have for personal use.
 - `overlays`: Patches and version overrides for some packages.
 Accessible via `nix build`.
-- `pkgs`: Some of my custom packages.
-There's a few others at [my NUR](https://github.com/misterio77/nur-packages).
+- `pkgs`: My custom packages.
 Also accessible via `nix build`.
+You can compose these into your own configuration by using my flake's overlay or through NUR.
 - `templates`: A couple project templates for different languages.
 Accessible via `nix init`.

 ## About the installation
 This is hardware specific and can easily be changed by switching out `hardware-configuration.nix` files.

-All my computers use a single btrfs (encrypted on all except headless) partition, with subvolumes for `/nix`, a `/persist` directory (which I opt in using `impermanence`), swap file, and a root subvolume cleared on every boot.
+All my computers use a single btrfs (encrypted on all except headless systems) partition, with subvolumes for `/nix`, a `/persist` directory (which I opt in using `impermanence`), swap file, and a root subvolume (cleared on every boot).

 Home-manager is used in a standalone way, and because of opt-in persistence is activated on every boot with `loginShellInit`.